najoungkim/najoungkim.github.io/index.md

 * March 2026: Was at Brandeis CL/NLP for a panel discussion.

 * January 2026: Presented "Classical Computation in Connectionist Models" at IVADO (work with Aditya Yedetore).

-* January 2026: <a href="https://arxiv.org/abs/2509.22641">Death of the Novel(ty): Beyond n-Gram Novelty as a Metric for Textual Creativity</a> has been accepted to ICLR 2026!
-Work with Arkadiy Saakyan, Smaranda Muresan, and Tuhin Chakrabarty.

 * * *
 ### Education / Professional experience